KANOKIw/Shishiji/README.md

 ## Extensions

-You may wonder why the extension directory exists.
+You may wonder why the directory [extensions](/extensions) exists.
 Two extensions in This directory were made specifically for development purposes.
 Nevertheless, its usage can be observed in the aforementioned section on [Inheriting](#inheriting).

 ## Minecraft